Skip to main content

 4. Santander

-The latest addition to our list of destinations, the coastal capital of Cantabria slightly differs from the other cities in Northern Spain we’ve called out.
-In 1941, a devastating fire ripped through Santander, charring most of its old town and sparking a significant rebuild.
-However, what it lacks in historic charm, it more than makes up for with naturally good looks: You can find seaside parks, rugged rock formations (like the Puente del Diablo—the Devil’s Bridge), and various lookouts across one of the most beautiful cities in Spain.
-And remember what we said about beaches?
-You’re in for a treat!
+The coastal capital of Cantabria slightly differs from the other cities in northern Spain we’ve called out.
+In 1941, a devastating fire ripped through Santander, charring most of its Old Town and sparking a significant rebuild.
+However, what it lacks in historic charm, it more than makes up for with naturally good looks.
+You can find seaside parks, rugged rock formations (like the Puente del Diablo, the Devil’s Bridge), sun-soaked beaches, and various lookouts across one of the most beautiful cities in Spain.

 • Walk from the former royal residence at El Palacio de la Magdalena to El Sardinero and sunbathe on the beach’s crescent-shaped shore.